Getting Started

 2. Enable Copilot via the settings menu in the marimo editor.

-Note: Copilot is not yet available in our conda distribution; please install marimo using pip if you need Copilot.
+Note: Copilot is not yet available in our conda distribution; please install marimo from PyPI if you need Copilot.

 VS Code extension